-Why do I need a financial power of attorney?
+Why do I need a durable power of attorney?

-Who makes decisions for me under a financial power of attorney?
+Who makes decisions for me under a durable power of attorney?

 The person you name to make decisions for you is called your agent.
 Any competent adult can serve as your agent.
 This should be someone you trust, who is honest, possesses common sense and is dependable.
 We strongly recommend choosing someone who is relatively nearby to manage the practical aspects of helping you with your finances.
 You should also choose a back-up agent, in case your primary agent is unavailable or unable to help you.

-We recommend that your financial power of attorney take effect as soon as you sign it.
-This is called a ‘durable power of attorney.’
-If you don’t, it will automatically end if you become incapacitated, and the court will need to appoint a conservatorship for your friends or family to access and manage your finances.
+We recommend that your power of attorney take effect as soon as you sign it.
+This is why the document is called a ‘durable power of attorney.’
+If you don’t, it will automatically end if you become incapacitated, and the court will need to appoint a conservator in order for your friends or family to access and manage your finances.

-If you only want your agent to have access to you finances upon your incapacity, you can create a ‘springing durable power of attorney.’
-This usually requires doctor certification of your incapacity by two doctors.
+If you only want your agent to have access to your finances upon your incapacity, you can create a ‘springing durable power of attorney.’
+This usually requires certification of your incapacity by two doctors.
 This can add time to the process and delay your agent’s access to your finances.

 When does my durable power of attorney end?